flibustier/kaamerock/README.md

 ### Build or Customize

+> Don’t forget to update the git submodule (the kaamelott soundboard, for sound files) :
+`git submodule update --init --recursive`

 You can modify the `audio_mapping.csv` file to adjust the sentence you want to hear.

 First column is the `kaamelott soundboard` audio file name.
 It allows you to change a sentence for an other one.
 To get the filename, I recommend you to go to the [live soundboard](https://kaamelott-soundboard.2ec0b4.fr/), choose an audio and copy the name after the `/#son/` in the URL.